 Cleopatra, her brother, and her son visited Rome in the summer of 46 BCE.
 The Roman people found the relationship between Cleopatra and Caesar scandalous, as Caesar was already married.
 After Caesar’s assassination in 44 BCE, she returned to Egypt.
 Her brother died mysteriously at this time; some believe that Cleopatra poisoned him.
 She then made Caesarion her co-regent and successor.

 In an effort to consolidate her dynasty’s claim to the throne, she aligned with Mark Antony in opposition to Octavian.
-Anthony came to Egypt, and was so captivated by the queen, that he stayed in Alexandria with her.
+Anthony came to Egypt and was so captivated by the queen, that he stayed in Alexandria with her.
 They married according to Egyptian traditions, although he, like Caesar, was already married.
 With Antony, she bore fraternal twins and a son.
 In 33 BCE, relations between Mark Antony and Octavian broke down, and in 31 BCE Octavian convinced the Roman Senate to levy war against Egypt, leading to what is now known as the Battle of Actium.
 Cleopatra and Antony fled with their ships, and Octavian invaded Egypt.
 In 30 BCE, Antony’s armies defected, and Antony committed suicide.
 Cleopatra famously did the same; the popular belief is that she did so by letting a venomous cobra bite her.
 Ancient Roman sources generally agree with this idea; however, German scholar Christoph Schaefer claims that she poisoned herself with a combination of hemlock, wolfsbane, and opium.⁹ Egypt then fell to the Roman Empire, never to be an independent state again until after World War I.

 In modern productions, the story of Cleopatra became one of decadence and sexuality.
-Davinia Caddy notes that the Ballets Russes production of Cléopâtre provided a typical Orientalist narrative: “the protagonist, scenery and costumes substituted the archetypal, placid world of nineteenth-century Romantic ballet with the colors, opulence and appetite of an imagined East.”¹⁰
+Davinia Caddy notes that the Ballets Russes production of Cléopâtre provided a typical Orientalist narrative: “the protagonist, scenery and costumes substituted the archetypal, placid world of nineteenth-century Romantic ballet with the colors, opulence, and appetite of an imagined East.”¹⁰

 Salome and “Salomania”